 Nassau County Police Department

 Patrick J. Ryder was named Commissioner of the Nassau County Police Department by County Executive Laura Curran in February 2018.
-He recently completed his 33rd year in law enforcement serving the last 31 years with the Nassau County Police Department.
+He recently completed his 34th year in law enforcement, serving the last 32 years with the Nassau County Police Department.

-As Commanding Officer of Asset and Intelligence, Acting Commissioner Ryder proactively implemented a number of life-saving programs and initiatives that helped ensure officer and public safety.
-Some of the programs and initiatives include: the NCPD’s Real Time Intelligence (RTI) system, which has Interactive touch screen monitors designed to share finished intelligence products throughout the intelligence community; the NCPD’s R.E.A.C.H.
-Program, which ensures law enforcement has pertinent information readily available which can be used to quickly find an individual with a cognitive disorder who has gone missing; the Civilian Intelligence Analyst Program; the DNA Collection Initiative; the creation of the Counter-Terrorism Unit; the creation of a Think Tank; and the creation of the NCPD CIRRT (Criminal Intelligence Rapid Response Team) which utilizes intelligence led policing to combat crime.
+As Commanding Officer of the Asset Forfeiture and Intelligence Unit, Acting Commissioner Ryder proactively implemented a number of life-saving programs and initiatives that helped ensure officer and public safety.
+These include the NCPD’s Real-Time Intelligence (RTI) system, which has interactive touch screen monitors designed to share finished intelligence products throughout the intelligence community; the R.E.A.C.H.
+Program, a registry that ensures law enforcement has vital information available to them should a person with a cognitive impairment go missing; the Civilian Intelligence Analyst Program; the DNA Collection Initiative; and the creation of the Counter-Terrorism Unit, Think Tank, and the Department’s Criminal Intelligence Rapid Response Team (CIRRT), which utilizes intelligence-led policing to combat crime.
 Together these initiatives have brought crime in Nassau County to historic lows, allowing residents to enjoy one of the lowest crime rates in the United States.

 Acting Commissioner Ryder has a Master’s Degree in Homeland Security and Management from Long Island University – Riverhead Campus.
-He is an Adjunct Professor at Nassau Community College and with Dowling College until 2015, teaching Criminal Justice and Intelligence Led Policing.
-He currently sits on the Advisory Board for Criminal Justice, SUNY Farmingdale and is a Counter-Terrorism Lecturer at the University of Maryland Center for Health and Homeland Security.
-Acting Commissioner Ryder is a New York State Division of Criminal Justice Services-Certified Law Enforcement Instructor, a New York State Certified Crime and Intelligence Analyst, Certified Anti-Money Laundering Specialist and has top secret clearance with the FBI NY Field Office.
-Acting Commissioner Ryder has been deputized as an IRS Criminal Investigator.
-Additionally, he has trained Law Enforcement from the following Egypt, Tajikistan, Tunisia, South Africa, and Turkey.
+He is an Adjunct Professor of Criminal Justice and Intelligence-Led Policing at Nassau Community College and taught at Dowling College until 2015.
+He currently sits on the Advisory Board for Criminal Justice at SUNY Farmingdale and is a Counter-Terrorism Lecturer at the University of Maryland Center for Health and Homeland Security.
+Acting Commissioner Ryder is a New York State Division of Criminal Justice Services-Certified Law Enforcement Instructor, a New York State Certified Crime and Intelligence Analyst, Certified Anti-Money Laundering Specialist, and has clearance with the FBI’s New York Field Office.
+He has also been deputized as an IRS Criminal Investigator.
+Additionally, he has trained members of law enforcement agencies from Egypt, Tajikistan, Tunisia, South Africa, and Turkey.

-He and his wife Jill have been married for 27years and have three children, Liam, Sean and Meghan.
+He and his wife Jill have been married for 28 years and have three children: Liam, Sean, and Meghan.